 The sound system consists of 14 audio amplifiers providing more than 35,000 watts of audio power.
 There are 32 18″ JBL Subwoofers, and 12 JBL high frequency horns.
 The Musical Fountain Committee is currently in the early planning stages of upgrading the aging 20 year-old sound system and greatly increasing the audio fidelity our nightly Guests experience.

-Control Systems, Hardware, and Programming:
+Control Systems and Programming:

 Even with the simplest of the many programs used to create shows for this fountain, choreographing one three-minute song can take nearly ten hours.
 While the original shows were quite simple and only featured around 300 lighting and water changes throughout an entire 25-minute performance, the new modern shows average 1,500 commands per song, with some reaching as high as 6,000 lighting and or water commands in a single song.
 Some of the modern themed shows contain as many as 17,000 water and lighting commands over a 25-minute program.

-This greatly expanded the functionality that the fountain’s two resident choreographers can tap into.
-With these expanded capabilities, audiences will begin seeing shows unlike anything seen before in the fountains 53-year history.
+This greatly expanded the functionality that the fountain’s choreographers can tap into.
+With these expanded capabilities, audiences will begin seeing shows unlike anything seen before in the fountains 55+ year history.
 Individually addressable lights and greatly expanded sweep movements are just a couple of the new features.